Nesvilab/FragPipe/docs/tutorial_fpop.md

 Another point at which the workflow can be tailored for the user’s dataset is the assigned modifications in the Filter command.
 Due to the large difference in unmodified vs modified peptides (see results below), global FDR filtering will set a threshold that will not be appropriate for both groups.
 See **[publication](https://doi.org/10.1021/acs.analchem.3c02388)** for more details on Group-based FDR.
-By default, methionine oxidation and n-terminal acetylation are assigned (see figure below), but if another modification is abundant, it can be added as well.
+The group FDR command divides PSMs into 3 groups for filtering: unmodified peptides, peptides with defined modifications, and peptides will any other modifications.
+By default, the common artifactual modifications methionine oxidation and n-terminal acetylation are defined for the second group (see figure below), but if another modification is abundant in the data, it should be added as well.

 <div align="center">
 <img src="https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/FPOP-Group-basedFDR.png" width="600px" align="middle"/>
 </div>
 <br>

-More specifically, not only the modification needs to present in approx. > 20% of the PSMs, but it also causes a large search space expansion (there more this modification will more likely be to produced decoys).
+This grouping allows the FPOP modifications to be FDR controlled separately from peptides with very common artifacts that have a smaller search space.
+If a modification is very frequent in the data (present in more than 5-10% of the PSMs), or is present at much high levels than the FPOP modifications, it should likely be added to the defined modifications list.
-In our example, after some testing we discover that n-terminal acetylation only expanded our search space barely, therefore in our case it was not that abundant.
+In our example, we also include N-terminal acetylation in the defined group due to its moderate abundance and relatively limited expansion of the search space.

 #### 5. Understanding results
 To understand FragPipe outputs in general please go [here](https://fragpipe.nesvilab.org/docs/tutorial_fragpipe_outputs.html).
-In our workflow mass offsets are reported as variable modifications, the user can determine if a PSM contains FPOP modification by looking at the “Assigned Modifications” column in psm.tsv files, as well in other FragPipe output files (if that column is included).
+In the FPOP workflow, mass offsets are reported as variable modifications.
+The user can determine if a PSM contains FPOP modification by looking at the “Assigned Modifications” column in psm.tsv files, as well in other FragPipe output files (if that column is included).
-Also, MSFragger will attempt to localize these offsets.
-If localization was successful, information will be found in the columsn MSFragger Localization, best score with/without Delta Mass.
+Also, MSFragger will attempt to localize the FPOP modifications to specific site(s) within the peptide.
+However, there may not be sufficient evidence in all spectra to confidently locate each modification site.
+If multiple sites are supported by equivalent evidence, MSFragger will put the modification on the first allowed equivalent site.
+For modifications that were found as a mass offset, the columns MSFragger Localization, and best score with/without Delta Mass will show the best site(s) and associated scores.
+A future update will improve MSFragger site localization and allow the use of PTMProphet to localize FPOP modifications and provide localization probabilities for all sites.

 <div align="center">
 <img src="https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/FPOP-Results.png" width="600px" align="middle"/>